Make use of these tips and tricks to prepare for your next adventure.

 46. Learn about the medicinal properties of nature’s products around you.
 Crab apples, for instance, have healing properties in their raw form.
 They possess astringents that can be rubbed across cuts and lacerations, causing the wounds to tighten and heal faster.
 Pine resin, on the other hand, are great antiseptics.
 They can be used topically on wounds or gargled to clean the mouth.
 They’re usually found in solidified form within the tree, but you have to melt them first before using.
 If found fresh and still gooey, you can apply the substance immediately.

 47. Fight intestinal infections with acorns!
 These, along with oak bark are rich in butyric acid that combats the effects of diarrhea, among other things.
 Additionally, you can make medicinal tea by brewing them in hot water.
 The tea alone will help you fight intestinal problems like dysentery and cholera.
 You can also use the tea to help treat mouth ulcers.
 This tip also applies to blackberry leaves.
 They have less butyric acid than acorns but they will help as well.

-For more information around best wild teas for survival, check out our guide here: Top 10 Wild Teas for Survival
+For more information around best wild teas for survival, check out Authorized Boots’s guide: Top 10 Wild Teas for Survival

 48. Fight constipation with other kinds of tea.
 On the other hand, the fleshy part of rose hips can be used to treat constipation.
 The outer shell, on the other hand, provides lots of vitamin C. You can also make tea out of dandelions.
 The plant is edible as well.